About the oscillatory possibilities of the dynamical systems: VECTOR FIELDS WITH A MULTIDIRECTIONAL NONLINEAR PART

-The intermittent mixing mechanism deserves a more careful analysis to put it in proper context within the theory of nonlinear dynamics.
+The mode mixing scenario deserves a more careful analysis to put it in proper context within the theory of nonlinear dynamics.
 In the meantime, we consider it as a global process affecting the flow of the phase space region where the complex structure of interrelated invariant sets have been or will be created.
 Parametrically speaking, the process develops with the appearance of fixed points and the occurrence of Hopf bifurcations within the stable manifolds of these points, while the mode mixing influence upon the attractor happens under the guide of the unstable submanifolds of the several saddle limit sets, with more or less efficiency according to the proximity of such manifolds to close homoclinic and heteroclinic loops.
-On the other hand, in addition to the enhancement of the corkscrew-like mixing, the proximity of homoclinic and heteroclinic loops makes likely the occurrence of complex bifurcation sequences and chaos.
+On the other hand, in addition to the enhancement of the corkscrew-like mixing, the proximity of saddle connections makes likely the occurrence of complex bifurcation sequences and chaos.
 Nevertheless, we interpret the mode mixing process as a continuous deformation of the flow occurring independently of such bifurcations.
 In principle, a simple periodic orbit could intermittently incorporate the total number of oscillation modes, although the parametric accumulation of phase space events would surely imply abrupt changes in the observable attractor.
-If chaos would occur, it should be an additional effect with the possible strange attractor and each one of the many non-stable periodic orbits coexisting with it having similar orbit structures based on the intermittent mode combination.
+If chaos would occur, it should be an additional effect, with the possible strange attractor and each one of the many non-stable periodic orbits coexisting with it having similarly complex orbit structures based on the intermittent mode combination.
+Thus, any periodic window will exhibit similar complex waveforms while the chaotic evolution will manifest through irregularities in the structure of successive cycles that, for clearly different frequencies, will typically appear to be slight.
+Nevertheless, the irregularity degree often enhances when the nonlinearity strength is increased through larger $\mu_{C}$ values, even for clearly different frequencies, and, in general, the less different the oscillation frequencies are choosen, the more likely the presence of chaos becomes. \footnote{This is illustrated in Figs. 9 and 13 of \cite{16}, where the corresponding Lyapunov exponents are reported.} Since the complex waveform structure is not related to stability features of the orbit, not to the dimension of the asymptotic invariant set, the evaluation of Lyapunov exponents and attractor dimensionalities does not provide any characterization of such a complex waveform.
+A Poincar\'{e} map of the orbit is also ineffective in capturing the intermitent mode mixing structure and this brings us to the relevant and more general question of to what extent the generalized Landau escenario is achievable in discrete systems.